dakotacolorado/dakotacolorado/README.md

 ## ℹ️ About Me
 I am a **Software Engineer**, grounded in **Applied Mathematics**, with notable experience in **Data Science** and **Data Engineering**.
 Bringing five years of industry experience, I merge my appreciation for mathematics and data with engineering to develop quantitatively robust and innovative software solutions.

-🎓 **Education**: Degree in Applied Mathematics, minor in Physics & Computer Science
+🎓 **Education**: BS Degree in Applied Mathematics, minor in Physics & Computer Science

 ## 🧠 Technical Skills & Expertise